Mine accident: 1 dead, 2 injured in accident at Immel Mine in East Knox County - News Break

 Rural Metro also was dispatched to the scene, Bagwell, said.

-On Feb.
-22, a mine employee died inside the Immel Mine when he was crushed by a piece of equipment.
+In February, a mine employee died inside the mine when he was crushed by a piece of equipment.
 He was identified as Cody Scott Maggard, of Corbin, Ky.

-"The victim was crushed between a rail-mounted locomotive and an ore chute," according to a preliminary Mine Safety report.

-Federal investigators have not prepared their final report on the February incident, officials said.
-Only then will any possible assessment be issued against the mine, according to the Office of Assessments.

 In May, a miner was killed in a separate accident at another mine in Jefferson County operated by Nyrstar called the Young Mine.

-According to a preliminary accident report from Mine Safety, the victim was identified as Brandon L. Rosky, 35.
+According to a preliminary accident report from the Mine Safety and Health Administration (MSHA), the victim was Brandon L. Rosky, 35.

-RELATED: New details released about fatal zinc mining accident in Jefferson County

 According to the report, a trailer carrying a diesel pump broke as it was being towed up an incline roadway.
 The tow hitch broke.